haukex/docker-pure-ftpd/README.md

         --publish "127.0.0.1:2121:21" --publish "127.0.0.1:30000-30009:30000-30009" --init pure-ftpd
     lftp -e 'set ssl:verify-certificate no' -u testuser,PASSWORD localhost:2121

-To do a quick test of the Redis integration:
+To do a quick test of the Valkey integration:

-- `docker run --publish="127.0.0.1:6379:6379" -it --rm redis:8`
+- `docker run --publish="127.0.0.1:6379:6379" -it --rm valkey/valkey:8`
-- If you want to debug the running Redis and see all incoming messages:
+- If you want to debug the running Valkey and see all incoming messages:
-  `docker exec -it "$(docker container ls --quiet --filter ancestor=redis:8 --latest)" redis-cli MONITOR`
+  `docker exec -it "$(docker container ls --quiet --filter ancestor=valkey/valkey:8 --latest)" valkey-cli MONITOR`
-- Then, add `--add-host=host.docker.internal:host-gateway --env REDIS_HOST=host.docker.internal`
+- Then, add `--add-host=host.docker.internal:host-gateway --env VALKEY_HOST=host.docker.internal`
   to the above `docker run`.

 TODO: I'd like to add some automated test scripts.